kiwi0fruit/jats/README.md

 Deltas are: ENFP-Ne-dom, INFJ-Fi-dom, ESTJ-Te-dom, ISTP-Si-dom.
 So as commonly believed in MBTI xNFP and xSTJ are not delta.
 As believed in Socionics:

-* ENFP-Ne-dom has auxiliary Fi, and Si as the most inferior function (to the point of dominant function not controlling it so it has its own motivation and becomes valuable function) - _autonomous inferior_ function aka _suggestible_ function,
+* ENFP-Ne-dom has auxiliary Fi, and Si as the most inferior function (to the point of dominant function not controlling it so it has its own motivation and becomes valuable function) - _autonomous inferior_ function aka _suggestive_ function,
-* INFJ-Fi-dom has auxiliary Ne, and suggestible Te,
+* INFJ-Fi-dom has auxiliary Ne, and suggestive Te,
-* ESTJ-Te-dom has auxiliary Si, and suggestible Fi,
+* ESTJ-Te-dom has auxiliary Si, and suggestive Fi,
-* ISTP-Si-dom has auxiliary Te, and suggestible Ne.
+* ISTP-Si-dom has auxiliary Te, and suggestive Ne.

-So the functions the type values most are 1-dominant, 2-auxiliary and 5-suggestible.
+So the functions the type values most are 1-dominant, 2-auxiliary and 5-suggestive.
 For some reason in Socionics believed that commonly ENFP-Ne-dom also values Te, INFJ-Fi-dom also values Si, ESTJ-Te-dom also values Ne, ISTP-Si-dom also values Fi (6-activating).

 So this can be seen that these 4 types has the same 4 most valued functions (1st, 2nd, 5th, 6th):